 A home loan redraw facility allows you to redraw any additional repayments you have made on your loan.
 Making additional repayments on your loan reduces the loan balance, meaning you save money on the amount of interest your paying.

 Higher interest rates, increased fees, less flexibility, more loans declined and fewer options.
 That’s how borrowers will lose out if the banking Royal Commission’s recommendations around how mortgage brokers are paid are implemented.

 Seven in 10 Australian mortgage holders have not stress tested their home loan.
 But don’t stress, it’s much easier to do than you think.

 Reduce your home loan and pay less interest with very small changes

-You can easily pay off your mortgage faster with very small changes that won’t have an affect on your day to day finances.
+You can easily reduce your home loan and pay less interest with a variety of very small changes that won’t have a big affect on your day to day finances.
 Many people think that the only way to save money on a home loan is to pay large amounts of additional repayments that they just can’t afford – this is not the case.
 There are many small changes that you can make that will dramatically reduce both the amount of interest you pay over the life of your loan and the years it takes to pay off.